Brightening & tone

 APLB

-We match by ingredient mentions in product copy from our verified retailers.
+We match by ingredient mentions in product copy from our authentic retailers.
 If we missed a product you know contains vitamin c, let us know.

 Related ingredients